Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### Doom 2
 Instructions: Add Doom2.wad file to /roms/ports/doom2 folder then start Doom 2 from Ports in the emulationstation menu.
 For music, separate mp3 files need to be included in the same directory as the wad.  view this [link](https://www.reddit.com/r/vitahacks/comments/4y30ui/howto_use_mp3_music_with_prboom_or_at_least_doom_1/) for more information.

-### EasyRPG (Soon to be deprecated as Pico-8 has been moved to the main system section)
+### EasyRPG (Soon to be deprecated as EasyRPG has been moved to the main system section)
 Instructions: Load game folders within the /roms/ports/easyrpg folder.
 Games must have a RPG_RT.ini and RPG_RT.ldb inside their respective folders.

 ### Half-Life 1